Tofoillote/Osoyoo-Mecanum-Robot/README.md

 One direction work while you have the direction button touched.
 Immediatly stop at realease.

-Speed isn't yet evolvving while running, this is in the "to do" list.
+Speed isn't yet evolving while running, this is in the "to do" list.

 ENJOY ! ^^